moincreemers/swt/features.md

   tasks that require the parent-child relationship to be valid (and other things).
 - Os light/dark theme on load and response to change now supported.
 However, since one stylesheet needs to be disabled to switch to light. re-enabling dark mode does not require a round trip to the web server.
 - htmlTable header sorting.
-Add SortingDataAdapter to staticData source which takes a widget that implements HasOrderingControls.
+Add SortingDataAdapter to data source which takes a widget that implements HasOrderingControls.
+The data adapter automatically binds to the widget to get the desired ordering information.
-  The staticData adapter automatically binds to the widget to get the desired ordering information.
-HasOrderingControls adds the onOrderChange even handler which should be used to refresh the staticData source when the ordering changes.
-There is an
-  OrderedTableHeader composite widget to make this very simple.
+  HasOrderingControls adds the onOrderChange even handler which should be used to refresh the data source when the ordering changes.
+There is an OrderedTableHeader composite widget to make this very simple.
 Ordering information stays with the ordering controls.
-  This means that the selected ordering remains after refreshing the staticData source.
+This means that the selected ordering remains after refreshing the data source.
 - Added ListType to replace the 'numbered' argument.
 Added MENU and INLINE_MENU and CSS styles.
 A List with INLINE_MENU and Panel with PanelType.TOOLBAR can be combined.
 - image input widget